tuckerconnelly/es-migrate/README.md

     // returns true if the passed migration has run, false if not }

-  async up(migration) {
+  async up(migration, dry) {
     await migration.up()
-    // Then tell the database the migration has run
+    // If not dry, then tell the database the migration has run }
-  }

-  async down(migration) {
+  async down(migration, dry) {
     await migration.down()
-    // Then delete the migration from the database
+    // If not dry, then delete the migration from the database }
-  }

   async end() {